-I have segregated the book into three sections: Life, Love and Faith.
+I have segregated the book into three sections: Life, Love, and Faith.
 They are my pillars.
-I have also learnt so much about each of them.
+I have also learned so much about each of them.
 If you take one away, then something is amiss.
 From times I have felt alone to times I have been striving for success and the need to be seen–there is something in here for everyone.

 This past year has been traumatic for many and difficult for all; have any of the experiences of this past year gone into your book?

 Absolutely!
 I was very affected by the passing of Sushant Singh Rajput.
 One spoken word poem is dedicated to him.
 There is another poem inspired by the Black Lives Matter movement, among other poems.

 You were caught up in India last year during the pandemic.
 You were able to fly out only in June.
 How hopeful were you during that time?